 Australia's Seven Network commissioned a two-part miniseries based upon Hogan's life, entitled Hoges: The Paul Hogan Story which aired in February 2017.
 Australian actor Josh Lawson portrayed Hogan.
 In 2019, to celebrate Hogan's upcoming 80th birthday, Australia's ABC produced a two-part episode of Australian Story, entitled "A Fortunate Life – Paul Hogan", in which Hogan and his family reflect on his life and career.[20]

-Following on from a 2018 Tourism Australia campaign,[21] in 2020 Hogan starred in The Very Excellent Mr. Dundee, with Hogan portraying himself as an aging, out-of-touch movie actor with his legendary character Mick Dundee now monetised and manipulated by others.
+Following on from a 2018 Tourism Australia campaign,[21] in 2020 Hogan starred in The Very Excellent Mr. Dundee, with Hogan portraying himself as an aged, out-of-touch movie actor with his legendary character Mick Dundee now monetised and manipulated by others.

 In 2023, Hogan took part in a live TV roast entitled The Roast of Paul Hogan.[22][23][24]